Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Enter each student according to:

 The Census form will calculate the FTE for each student.
-All students that are not eligible (for example, where the column Eligible for inclusion in the Census as a part-time student = No) are not to be included anywhere on the form.
+Please do not include any students who are not eligible (for example, where the column Eligible for inclusion in the Census as a part-time student = No) anywhere on the form.

-Students entered here will be added to the summary Headcount and FTE tables at the bottom of the page.
+Students you enter here will be added to the summary Headcount and FTE tables at the bottom of the page.

 screen shot